Pine Mountain Jump

 The Pine Mountain Ski Jump is a ski jump located in Iron Mountain, Michigan, Dickinson County.
 It is part of the Kiwanis Ski Club and hosts annual FIS Ski Jumping Continental Cup competitions.
-"Pine Mountain Slide is known throughout the world as one of the better jumping hills."
-Annually in February, it "hosts jumpers from around the world at the best tournament in the United States."
-Top-rated foreign jumpers compete.
-Currently (excluding ski flying hills) Pine Mountain holds the U.S. records for the longest jump in World Cup competition at 140m (459 feet), as well as the overall distance record at 144m (472.44feet).
+Pine Mountain holds the U.S. records for the longest jump in World Cup competition at 140m (459 feet), as well as the overall distance record at 144m (472.44feet)., not counting records set at ski flying hills.
 The facility also includes two smaller ski jumping hills that are built into the hill northwest of the large hill.
 Attendance is about 20,000 ski jumping fans year around.